-- Meet the eligibility criteria described above; - Put together and submit application materials-according to the guidelines provided in the online application system; - Commit to attending all scheduled activities, including in-person meetings.
+- Meet the eligibility criteria described above; - Put together and submit application materials-according to the guidelines provided in the online application system; - Commit to attending all scheduled activities, including in-person meetings (when it is safe to do so).

 How will we choose the leaders from the applications we receive for the next cohort of Health Policy Research Scholars?
 We will consider how you: